The ECOreport looks at how America’s largest net zero plus building illustrates the future of energy efficient design

 “NZP-ETI demonstrates the future of energy-efficiency design, microgrid system integration, renewable energy production, energy storage solutions and grid resiliency,” said Joe Berney, President and co-owner, of ReNewAll.

-Their company developed the $17M project for the International Brotherhood of Electrical Workers Local 11 and the Los Angeles Chapter of the National Electrical Contractors Association (NECA).
+Their company financed the $17M project for the International Brotherhood of Electrical Workers Local 11 and the Los Angeles Chapter of the National Electrical Contractors Association (NECA).

 “The NZP ETI provides career development at a national center of excellence in energy technology and training.
 It will continually evolve with new technologies as the industry continues to grow under the new energy economy,” said Jim Willson, Executive Director of Los Angeles NECA.